higherkindness/mu-scala/docs/src/main/tut/README.md

 ## Metrics Reporting

-[frees-rpc] currently provides two different ways to monitor [gRPC] services: `Prometheus` and `Dropwizard` (using actually the `Prometheus` extension).
+[frees-rpc] currently provides two different ways to monitor [gRPC] services: `Prometheus` and `Dropwizard` (using the `Prometheus` extension).
 The usage is quite similar for both.

 ### Monitor Server Calls

-In order to monitor the RPC calls in the server side it's necessary intercepting them, in the next fragment of code we'll se how to do it:
+In order to monitor the RPC calls on the server side, it's necessary to intercept them.
+We'll see how to do this in the next code fragment:

 ```tut:silent
 import cats.~>